 The Undergraduate Program

 The undergraduate core curriculum in Plant Biology is aimed at giving students a broad understanding of plant and/or fungal biology relevant to current environmental and society challenges, and thus relevant to jobs.
 In addition to courses in plant biology, the undergraduate major will build on many classes similar to a biology major (e.g. genetics, evolution and ecology) but will be able to pull together an interdisciplinary program of study from across colleges.
-Advanced plant biology classes are typically restricted in enrollment for more interactive learning and include both laboratory experience and lectures.
-Independent research is an important option available to advanced undergraduates.
-Directed study in the field or laboratory with a faculty member on a specific research topic gives the student first-hand experience with the actual process of botanical investigation.
+Advanced plant biology classes are typically small and promote interactive learning with combinations of include lab and lecture experiences.
+Independent research is a central theme in our department, because directed study in the field or laboratory with a faculty member on a specific research topic gives the student first-hand experience with the actual process of botanical investigation.

 The best way to learn about science is to help professionals as they acquire new knowledge in the laboratory or at field sites.
 Plant Biology faculty welcome undergraduate participation in research projects.
-By working "in the trenches" along side faculty, graduate students and research fellows, undergraduates discover how science is really done, and at the same time, receive academic credit for their efforts.
+By working alongside faculty, graduate students and research fellows, undergraduates discover how science is really done, and at the same time, receive academic credit for their efforts.
 Our undergraduate researchers have the opportunity to present their research at the Plant Biology annual graduate student research symposium here on campus, and at regional and national conferences.
 Undergraduate researchers can receive traqvel funds to presenting their research at conferences.

 Kiersun Jones, a Plant Biology major doing research in the Khang lab, was awarded first prize for his poster on "Early Stage Invasion of Rice Blast Hyphae Ruptures Surrounding Plant-derived Membrane" at the Aug 2014 Plant Biology Symposium.